mubaraqwahab/learn-compilers/exercises/3_9_7/README.md

 - **fullstop:** switch to the number fraction start state
 - **lowercase or uppercase E:** switch to the number exponent sign state.
 - **anything else:** emit a number token.
-Switch to the value state.
+Reconsume the current character in the value state.

 ### Number fraction start state